 The W.E.B.
 Map Geodatabase Model resulting from this program contains a comprehensive set of data layers displaying vegetation, threatened and endangered species, wetlands, stream habitat, water quality, cultural resources, geologic formations and structures, soils, oil and gas wells, pipelines, hazardous materials, land use, topography, and watersheds.

 W.E.B.
 Map Geodatabase Standard Ensures Overall Program Consistency

 Building the W.E.B.
-Map in the Geodatabase in the GIS format provides the District greater analytical functionality, increased editing, maintenance, and deployment capabilities.
+Map in the Geodatabase GIS format provides the District greater analytical functionality, increased editing, maintenance, and deployment capabilities.
 This GIS standardization document provides a consistent baseline tool for all contractors to follow.

 The bottom line is, with completion of the W.E.B Program, the District's mission is more effectively implemented, while consideration of community and natural values is heightened.